Faiz-Subhani99/Faiz-Subhani99/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on my skills
+- 🌱 I’m currently learning about cloud computing
+- 🎥 I like watching movies.
+- 💻 I aspire to become a Data Engineer.
+-

 <!--
 **Faiz-Subhani99/Faiz-Subhani99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.